Contact Disability Services

-- Wendy Palmer works on our learning evaluation access project and serves as co-chair of our Accessible Built Environment Committee.
+- Wendy Palmer works on our learning evaluation access project and coordinates classroom accommodations such as in-class aides and notetaking services.

 - Kaela Parks is the Director, and is responsible for managing the fiscal and human resources of the department to best assist the college in honoring our mission and commitment to access, opportunity, and equitable student success.
 Her Master’s degree is in Adult Education with a focus on Distance Learning and Technology, and she is ABD with a doctoral focus on outcomes for students who are eligible for accommodation.
-She is co-chair of the Accessibility Council Steering committee.
+She is co-chair of the Accessibility and Inclusion Steering and Action Group.

 - Phyllis Petteys is an Accessibility Specialist who meets with students to ensure tools and techniques are being effectively implemented, provides training and professional development for staff and faculty, and works to improve accessibility proactively.
 In addition, she serves as chair of the College’s AT Committee.

 - Angel Ray is a DS Counselor who has a masters in counseling from Portland State University.
 She started working at PCC in 2013 as an Accessibility Tech assuring instructional tools and materials were accessible to students using screen-readers and occasionally still helps in this area.
 In 2014 she began her PSU student internship in Disability Services as a counselor and still enjoys working in this capacity today.
 Outside of PCC, Angel has a private practice counseling individuals and their families struggling with adjustment to disability and is accruing hours as an Oregon state licensed intern under a state qualified supervisor.
 She actively serves as a strong advocate in the community by participating as a commissioner on the Portland Commission On Disability (PCOD) as well as other advocacy groups.
 As a person who identifies as having a disability herself, Angel provides a unique connection with students by sharing the experience of living with a disability while working through higher education and life challenges.

 - Marjorie Tilley is a TypeWell Transcriber.

-- Bret Westwood is a DS Counselor who works Fridays at Southeast.
+- Bret Westwood is a DS Counselor who works Fridays.